Alejogb1/job-board/blog-data/how-to-altair-limit-the-number-of-ordered-facets.md

 id: "how-to-altair-limit-the-number-of-ordered-facets"
 ---

-alright, so you're asking about limiting the number of ordered facets in altair, specifically when you're using something like `facet_wrap` or `facet` to arrange your charts. i get it, it can get overwhelming when you have tons of categories and altair just keeps spitting out more and more subplots. it becomes a visual overload, and let's be honest, nobody wants a chart that scrolls off the screen. i've definitely been there.
+, so you're asking about limiting the number of ordered facets in altair, specifically when you're using something like `facet_wrap` or `facet` to arrange your charts. i get it, it can get overwhelming when you have tons of categories and altair just keeps spitting out more and more subplots. it becomes a visual overload, and let's be honest, nobody wants a chart that scrolls off the screen. i've definitely been there.

 i remember back in the day, i was working on this project analyzing user behavior across different marketing channels. i had all this data on clicks, conversions, and engagement for each channel, and i thought faceting by channel would be perfect. well, it wasn't. i had like 20+ marketing channels, and altair happily made a grid of 20+ charts. it was a mess. my monitor felt small for the first time. i tried squinting. it didn't work.